iyzico/recruitment/README.md

 ## How can you apply iyzico Engineering?

-Filling [iyzicoder Survey](http://www.bitly.com/iyzicoder) is just fine for applying iyzico.
-After we evaluate your answers, we will contact you as soon as possible.

-For all other open positions at iyzico, you can visit our [career page](https://www.iyzico.com/en/job-opportunity/).
+For all other open positions at iyzico, you can visit our [career page](https://iyzico.recruitee.com/).

 Please do not hesitate to contact with us for any questions by creating an issue to this repository.